 My mom caught me and I promised not to do it again.
 Staring at the sun will blind you.

-Yet even today you’ll find sun gazers in every city around the world.Similar to charging a battery, sun gazing charges your mitochondria which increases your energy and heals your body.
-Click To Tweet
+Yet even today you’ll find sun gazers in every city globally.Similar to charging a battery, sun gazing charges your mitochondria which increases your energy, life force, and heals your body Click To Tweet

 But you must sun gaze properly.

 Today I’ll cover how to safely sun gaze, the unexpected benefits of it, and everything I’ve learned from personal experience.

 What is Sun Gazing?